kudrom/lupulo/docs/layout_language.rst

 This name is also added to the compiled layout that is sent to the frontend in the *name* attribute.

-One key attribute is the *event_name* attribute, that describes the data source the widget is listening to.
+One key attribute is the *event_names* attribute, that describes the data sources the widget is listening to.
+It is a list containing the names of the data sources the widget is listening to.
 Take a look at :ref:`data-schema-language` if you don't know what I'm talking about.

 Another very important attribute is the type attribute, that defines which type of widget will be defined by the layout.